epiverse-trace/tutorials/instructors/files/04-practical-tutors.md

-    timing and size of the peak in new infections?** Try modifying the intervention start time from day 200 to day 100, or changing the duration from 250 days to 100 days, and observe the impact on the epidemic dynamics in Zimbabwe.
+    timing and size of the peak in new infections?** Try modifying the intervention start time from day 200 to day 100, or changing the duration from 250 days to 100 days, and observe the impact on the epidemic dynamics in your assigned country.

-2.  **How can interventions affect the timing and size of the peak in new infections across different countries?** Try changing the population from Zimbabwe to Vietnam or Italy to observe how country-specific factors like population structure and social contacts influence the epidemic curve.
+2.  **How can interventions affect the timing and size of the peak in new infections across different countries?** Try changing the population to a different country than the one assigned to your room, to observe how country-specific factors like population structure and social contacts influence the epidemic curve.

 ## Activity 3: Combine Multiple Interventions